 Washington Health Alliance and Milliman MedInsight Heralded as “Heroes in Health Care”

-Awarded the 2019 Achievement in Digital Health Award by Seattle Business Magazine and Presents Awards to Top Performing Medical Groups
+Awarded the 2019 Achievement in Digital Health Award by Seattle Business Magazine and Presents Awards to Top Performing Medical Groups.

-SEATTLE, March 5, 2019 — The Washington Health Alliance and Milliman MedInsight were recognized for Achievement in Digital Health by Seattle Business magazine at its 2019 Leaders in Health Care Awards ceremony.
+SEATTLE — The Washington Health Alliance and Milliman MedInsight were recognized for Achievement in Digital Health by Seattle Business magazine at its 2019 Leaders in Health Care Awards ceremony.
 Recognized as among “Washington’s most accomplished health care innovators,” Seattle Business magazine Editor in Chief Rob Smith said, “these extraordinary professionals are literally transforming health care as we know it.”

 Using results from the “health waste calculator,” a new tool developed by Milliman MedInsight, the Alliance published First, Do No Harm, a report looking at health care waste in Washington state.
 Using 48 measures identified as being overused by the national Choosing Wisely initiative, the Alliance analyzed data from more than 4 million patients with both commercial and Medicaid insurance for one year (July 2016 to June 2017) and found:

 - more than 2 million patients received one or more of 2.9 million services;

 - more than 1 million patients (50.1%) received low-value services;

 - 1,383,720 of these services (47.2%) were considered low-value, at an estimated cost of $341

 - 10 treatment areas accounted for 88% of the waste.